 5. Jan van Eyckplein

-If you like spots that are quaint, charming and beautiful, then you are definitely going to need to plan in a visit to Jan Van Eyckplein.
+Best places to add to your Bruges what-to-do list?
+If you like spots that are quaint, charming and beautiful, then you are definitely going to need to plan a visit to Jan Van Eyckplein.
 One of the prettiest spots in Bruges this is not only a great place to stop and spend some time, but it is also a fantastic spot to take some photos and gain some treasured memories.

 6. Eat Belgian fries

-The oldest parish church in the whole of Bruges, not only has this building been around since around the 12th century, but it also has a wealth of amazing paintings and work of art within it too.
+Top places to see in Brugge?
+The oldest parish church in the whole of Bruges, not only has this building been around since around the 12th century, but it also has a wealth of amazing paintings and works of art within it too.